 Recommendations made by the Royal Commission and Board of Inquiry into the Protection and Detention of Children in the Northern Territory that there be a separate Parole Board for youth offenders has not been implemented by Government.
 My Board continues to deal with such matters as they arise.
-There are not many such cases, but in any event the membership of the Board is well-placed to deal with these matters.
-They require very sensitive consideration and fortunately there are members of the Board with specific expertise in respect of youth needs to the Chairperson and the Board.
-I was fortunate to have the assistance of Ms Alexandra [Allie] Potter acting in this position when I joined the Board.
-Allie had extensive Corrections service which was invaluable in the role.
-She left for further experience in the Department, and was replaced by Josephine [Jo] Down.
-Jo has legal qualifications and experience with the Office of the Director of Public Prosecutions and in other investigatory roles.
-Jo brings good common sense and a wealth of knowledge to the position.
+There are not many such cases, but in any event the membership of the Board is well-placed to deal with them.
+They require very sensitive consideration and fortunately there are members of the Board with specific expertise in respect of youth needs.